Royal Albert Hall: 2000 - 2009

 The largest project of the ongoing renovation and development was the building of a new south porch – door 12, accommodating a first-floor restaurant, new ground floor box office and subterranean loading bay.
 Although the exterior of the building was largely unchanged, the south steps leading down to Prince Consort Road were demolished to allow construction of underground vehicle access and a loading bay with accommodation for three HGVs carrying all the equipment brought by shows.
 The steps were then reconstructed around a new south porch, named The Meitar Foyer after a significant donation from Mr & Mrs Meitar.
 The porch was built on a similar scale and style to the three pre-existing porches at Door 3, 6 and 9: these works were undertaken by Taylor Woodrow Construction.
 On 4 June 2004, the project received the Europa Nostra Award for remarkable achievement.

 The East (Door 3) and West (Door 9) porches were glazed and new bars opened along with ramps to improve disabled access.
 The Stalls were rebuilt in a four-week period in 2000 using steel supports allowing more space underneath for two new bars; 1,534 unique pivoting seats were laid – with an addition of 180 prime seats.
 The Choirs were rebuilt at the same time.
 The whole building was redecorated in a style that reinforces its Victorian identity.
 4000 sqm of new carpets were laid in the rooms, stairs, and corridors – specially woven with a border that follows the oval curve of the building.

 Between 2002 and 2004, there was a major rebuilding of the great organ (known as the Voice of Jupiter), built by "Father" Henry Willis in 1871 and rebuilt by Harrison & Harrison in 1924 and 1933.
-The rebuilding was performed by Mander Organs, and it is now the second-largest pipe organ in the British Isles with 9,997 pipes in 147 stops.
+The rebuilding was performed by Mander Organs, and it is now the second-largest pipe organ in the British Isles with 9,997 pipes in 147 stops and able produce 95 to 100 decibels in volume.
 The largest is the Grand Organ in Liverpool Cathedral which has 10,268 pipes.